Kunj-Mori/Summer-Internship-2025_D23IT185/README.md

 - Applying **Cinematic Filters** to image and video data
 - Enhancing **video quality** by reducing pixel distortion
 - ✅ Achieved **real-time enhancement** of webcam feed using OpenCV + Streamlit
-- Using cutting-edge tools like **Stable Diffusion**, `OpenCV`, and `Streamlit`
+- ✅ Deployed full solution (image, video, webcam) to **Streamlit Cloud**
+- 📌 Solved **frame capture issues** in real-time filtering post-deployment

-> ✅ Regular commits and progress updates were made between 12–22 May 2025.
+> ✅ Regular commits and progress updates were made between 12–24 May 2025.

 ---